graz-dev/llms-on-kubernetes/vllm-models/README.md

 ```

 **Available Endpoints:**
+- `GET /` - OpenWebUI interface for interacting with models
 - `GET /v1/models` - Lists all configured models (OpenAI compatible)
 - `POST /v1/completions` - Text completions with automatic model routing
 - `POST /v1/chat/completions` - Chat completions with automatic model routing

+### Web Interface
+Access the OpenWebUI at your cluster's ingress root path `/`.
+The WebUI is pre-configured to use the API gateway, so all models will be automatically available for selection.

-If no model is specified or model is not found, it defaults to the first model in the list.
+If no model is specified in API calls, it defaults to the first model in the list.